Battle of Jenkins' Ferry: Battle

-General Steele's Federal forces reached Jenkins' Ferry, Arkansas, on the Saline River at 2:00 p.m. on April 29, 1864, in their retreat from Camden, Arkansas, to their base at Little Rock, Arkansas.
+Major-General Steele's Federal forces reached Jenkins' Ferry, Arkansas, on the Saline River at 2:00 p.m. on April 29, 1864, in their retreat from Camden, Arkansas, to their base at Little Rock.
 They found that the river was swollen by heavy rain.
 The rain continued in torrents on April 29, and the riverbank and approaches became a quagmire of mud and standing water.
 The tired and famished Federal troops could not construct their pontoon bridge and get their wagons and artillery out of the mud and over the river during the night, although the Federal cavalry did get across.
-Since the Federal commanders realized that Kirby Smith's Confederate forces were rushing to catch up to them, a United States Army rearguard built breastworks and took a formidable defensive position to oppose the Confederates when they arrived in force on the morning of April 30.
+Since the Federal commanders realized that Kirby Smith's Confederate forces were rushing to catch up to them, a Federal rearguard built breastworks and took a formidable defensive position to oppose the Confederates when they arrived in force on the morning of April 30.
 With Steele continuing to supervise the river crossing, Brigadier-General Friedrich Salomon should have commanded the rearguard action against the pursuing Confederates, but he left the task to Brigadier-General Samuel Rice and 4,000 Federal infantrymen.

 Before dawn on April 30, 1864, Marmaduke's Confederate cavalry troopers arrived near Jenkins' Ferry, dismounted and skirmished with Steele's rear guard infantry force about 2 mi from the Saline River crossing.
 Rice had placed the Federal forces behind breastworks, abatis and rifle pits.
 Rice's lines were protected by Cox Creek, sometimes shown as Toxie Creek, on the right.
 While some accounts have stated that an impassable cane swamp bordered the Federal position on one side and thick, rain-drenched timber on the other, other sources state that the left flank was vulnerable and only after failed Confederate efforts to turn his left flank did Rice extend the left end of his line until it rested on a steep wooded slope.
 The difficult approach to the Federal position was only about four hundred yards wide and would allow at most only 4,000 Confederate infantry to attack at one time.
 In the event, the Confederates attacked in an even more piecemeal manner.